 Author and scientist Dr Nick Crumpton's new book, Everything You Know About Minibeasts is Wrong, illustrated by Gavin Scott, gives us a close-up look at bugs and insects.

-After growing up on a diet of David Attenborough documentaries and hand-me-down Sega games, Nick studied ecology at Leeds University before writing a PhD in the Department of Zoology at the University of Cambridge.
-He has worked at the BBC Natural History Unit; the Natural History Museum, London; the Zoological Society, London, and at University College London.
-As well as writing for children, he works as a zoological consultant. www.nickcrumpton.com
+After growing up on a diet of David Attenborough documentaries, Nick Crumpton studied ecology at Leeds University before writing a PhD in the Department of Zoology at the University of Cambridge.
+He has worked at the BBC Natural History Unit; the Natural History Museum, London and the Zoological Society, London.
+When he's not writing for children, he works as a zoological consultant. www.nickcrumpton.com

 Gavin Scott was born in Salisbury, England.
 He grew up in the Dorset countryside where, as a young child, he would often be found covered in mud at the bottom of the garden, holding up a grass snake or some other interesting creature to draw.
 Gavin studied Natural History Illustration at University and later went on to enter the world of character design and children's illustration.
 He now lives with his family in Somerset.